COVID-19 is a highly infectious disease caused by the novel coronavirus. It spreads through close personal contact with someone who has the virus.

-High blood sugar levels combined with a persistent state of inflammation makes it much more difficult for people with diabetes to recover from illnesses such as COVID-19.
+High blood sugar levels combined with a persistent state of inflammation make it much more difficult for people with diabetes to recover from illnesses such as COVID-19.

-Anyone with diabetes who notices symptoms of COVID-19 should speak to their doctor as soon as possible.
+Anyone with diabetes who notices symptoms of COVID-19 should contact a doctor as soon as possible.

-The sections below will discuss these in more detail.
+The sections below describe the types in more detail.

 Type 1 diabetes